 Some apartment complexes have done a great job with soundproofing so this issue is minimized in them.
 Unfortunately, when budgets are tight, sound control is among the expenses to be cut.
 Sound control is significantly more important to the long-term happiness of a resident, but it rarely makes the priority list of apartment hunters.

-Can You Minimize Noise?
+Can You Minimize Your Noise?

 Add Rugs

 Thick rugs are a relatively inexpensive way to help with sound control.
-Add them to your floors and consider asking your upstairs neighbors to do the same if the sound is traveling upwards.

 Look for Cracks in Your Walls and Ceilings